Cast / Characters

 Nina, Sergei's moody mother, expects only beauty and perfection from her 8-year old son.

 Ruby Modine is an actress and singer.
-She is in her third season playing Sierra on Showtime's Shameless.
+She played Sierra for three seasons on Showtime's Shameless.

 Carolyn Baeumler as Darya.